MatthieuLemoine/unused-webpack-plugin/README.md

 - `root` : root directory that will be use to display relative paths instead of absolute ones (see below)
 - `failOnUnused`: whether or not the build should fail if unused files are found (defaults to `false`)
 - `useGitIgnore`: whether or not to respect `.gitignore` file (defaults to `true`)
+- `outputFilePath`: Full path to the file where you want the results be printed to.

 With root